 Matt has overseen a broad array of energy-related litigation matters and advice.
 For instance, he has been lead counsel in general rate case and certificate proceedings throughout the Western United States; has litigated deferred accounting and balancing account cases and tried numerous environmental matters concerning the need or prudence of environmental upgrades at power plants in several states.
 Matt frequently litigates the appropriate returns for investor and equity positions as well as the prudence of transfer to clean energy fuel sources pertaining to investor owned utilities.
+Matt has tried energy cases in multiple states.

 Similarly, Matt has tried PURPA and related cases surrounding must-buy and qualified-facility disputes pertaining to wind farms throughout the West, and has been lead counsel in net-metering and distributed generation disputes.